This Recipe includes

 What drinks to serve with it?

-As with the Boeuf bourguignon, the beef pot au feu goes quite well with red wine from Burgundy like a Beaune or Côte de Beaune with lower tannins.
+The beef pot au feu goes quite well with red wine from Burgundy like a Beaune or Côte de Beaune with lower tannins.
 You can also try a red like the Châteauneuf-du-Pape.

 If you prefer white wine, try a Chardonnay from Languedoc-Roussillon.
 You can read more about French wines here.